-Overall Health – Your overall health, aside from parkinsonism, helps the underwriter get a clearer picture of your risk to the company.
+- Overall Health: helps the underwriter get a clearer picture of your risk to the company.
 Healthier individuals will receive lower rates.

-Family History – Does parkinsonism run in your family?
-The underwriter will look at those in your family with Parkinson’s disease to decide on the best insurance rating.
+- Family History: if parkinsonism runs in your family, the underwriter will look at those in your family with the disease to decide on the best insurance rating.

-Doctor Visits – Insurance underwriters view regular doctor visits as a positive since it shows you’re working hard to manage your condition.
+- Doctor Visits: insurance underwriters view regular visits to your doctor as a positive, since it shows you’re working hard to manage your condition.

-There’s not much you can personally do to improve your chances of receiving traditional life insurance coverage with parkinsonism.
+There are a lot of factors that are out of your hands when it comes to your chances of receiving traditional life insurance coverage with parkinsonism.
 Yet something as simple as changing your lifestyle is a step in the right direction.

-Those with more moderate symptoms such as slowness of movement will likely receive a Medium Sub-Standard rating.
-It’s essential to prove you don’t have any complications associated with parkinsonism (such as mental disturbances) to receive this rate.
+Those with more moderate symptoms, such as slowness of movement, will likely receive a Medium Sub-Standard rating.
+It’s essential to prove you don’t have any complications associated with parkinsonism (such as cognitive disturbances) to receive this rate.

-More severe symptoms will immediately deny you from traditional coverage.
-Rigidity, rest tremors, and mental complications are examples.
-People with these more extreme parkinsonism symptoms should look at life insurance alternatives like a graded death benefit policy.
+More severe symptoms will immediately deny you traditional coverage.
+Rigidity, rest tremors, and cognitive complications are examples.
+People with these more extreme parkinsonism symptoms should look at life insurance alternatives, like a graded death benefit policy.

 Simply put, it’s difficult to judge exactly what type of coverage you’ll receive.
 It all depends upon the specifics of your condition as well as the company you apply to.

-Finding coverage with parkinsonism isn’t a walk in the park.
-Work closely with an independent life insurance agent to make it much easier.
+Finding coverage with parkinsonism isn’t going to be a simple task.
+Working closely with an independent life insurance agent will make it much easier.

-We know which companies offer life insurance to people with parkinsonism.
-We direct you to these companies and help you present your application in the best light.
+They know which companies offer life insurance to people with parkinsonism, and will direct you to these companies.
+They will also help you present your application in the best light.

 Your chances of receiving traditional life insurance with parkinsonism skyrocket when you work with an independent life insurance agent.